Greater Dallas Community Development Corporation CDC

 What is the Greater Dallas Community Development Corporation cdc?

-The Greater Dallas Community Development corporations (CDC) are 501(c)(3) non-profit organization that was created in 1994 to support and revitalize communities, especially those that are impoverished or struggling.
+The Greater Dallas Community Development corporations (CDC) are 501(c)(3) non-profit organization that functions as an arm of Harvest Christian University that was created in 1994 to support and revitalize communities, especially those that are impoverished or struggling.
 The CDC has often dealt with the development of affordable housing and involved in a wide range of community services that meet local needs such as education, job training, healthcare, commercial development, and other social programs.

 While CDC works closely with representatives from the local governments, the CDC are not a government entity.
 As a non-profit, the CDC is tax-exempt and may receive funding from private and public sources.